pvdz/preval/tests/cases/normalize/pattern/binding/flash5.md

 ## Options

-TDZ errors are not properly emulated so a n eval mismatch is expected

 Note that the implicit global `propTDZ` is caused by TDZ access of x.
 It's the ternary that leaves it behind, since the actual binding is unused and eliminated.

-- skipEval

 ## Input